Default GPU Scheduling in Kubernetes

 - A GPU node has been created.
 For details, see Creating a Node.

-- The CCE AI Suite (NVIDIA GPU) add-on has been installed.
-During the installation, select the driver corresponding to the GPU model on the node.
+- The CCE AI Suite (NVIDIA GPU) add-on has been installed, with the selected driver matching the GPU model on the node.
 For details, see CCE AI Suite (NVIDIA GPU).

-- When the default GPU scheduling is used in clusters of v1.27 or earlier, the CCE AI Suite (NVIDIA GPU) add-on mounts the driver directory to /usr/local/nvidia/lib64, so you need to add /usr/local/nvidia/lib64 to the LD_LIBRARY_PATH environment variable to use GPUs in a container.
+- When default GPU scheduling is used in clusters of v1.27 or earlier, the CCE AI Suite (NVIDIA GPU) add-on mounts the driver directory to /usr/local/nvidia/lib64.
+To use GPU resources in containers, you need to add /usr/local/nvidia/lib64 to the LD_LIBRARY_PATH environment variable.
 You can skip this step for clusters of v1.28 or later.

 You can add environment variables in any of the following ways: